mor-1/evaluation-guide/content/evaluation-guide/app-capabilities/mendix-cloud-overview.md

 ## 5 How Does Horizontal and Vertical Scaling Work in the Mendix Cloud?

-Two components can be scaled explicitly in Mendix Cloud:
+A Mendix Application relies on three basic components.
+Which are the:

-* Mendix Runtime instances
+* Mendix Runtime
 * The database
+* S3 (File) Storage

-The Mendix Runtime instances can be scaled horizontally (for adding more Runtime instances) and vertically (so the Runtime instances have more CPU and RAM).
+The Mendix Runtime instances can be scaled horizontally by added more instances and vertically by added more memory for each instance.
+As the runtime is stateless no additional effort is needed to run your Mendix application in cluster mode.

 By moving a slider in the Mendix Developer Portal, an application will scale up or down without application downtime.